CVPcorp/GSA-ADS/README.md

 Assembling the right team: The following members were identified.
 Given the project's duration and scope, some of the team members were assigned more than one role:
 - Gus Vazquez		Product Manager
-- Doug Taphouse		Agile Coach, Business Analyst, Delivery Manager
+- Doug Taphouse		Agile Coach, Business Analyst, Delivery Manager, Writer / Content Designer/Strategist
 - Chris Chen		Technical Architect, Frontend Web Developer
 - Jake Munta		Backend Web Developer
 - Victoria Makinde	Visual Designer
 - Alex Dembski		DevOps Engineer
-- Pete Belli		Interaction Designer / User Researcher / Usability Tester, Writer / Content Designer/Strategist
+- Pete Belli		Interaction Designer / User Researcher / Usability Tester
 - Liz Nguyen		Security Engineer
 - (unassigned)		Digital Performance Analyst

 Immediate Sprint 1 tasks:
 - Select opensource technical architecture and tools
 - Set up basic infrastructure using an IaaS vendor (Amazon Web Services).
-Establish github repository for configuration management.
+Establish a github repository for configuration management.
 - Designated Mr. Anirudh Kulkarni as a representative user.
 In collaboration with the Product Manager and Business Analyst, he reviewed the available data and defined the basic prototype functions to be delivered